12/6/07

 “Overlapping

 sidebands” is a compromise in NTSC that works most of the time.
-It will cause wrong colors to appear when showing
+It will cause wrong colors to appear when

-diagonal lines or fabrics with tweed patterns.
+showing diagonal lines or fabrics with tweed patterns.
+Special comb filters improve the image

-the problem altogether.
-(Comb filters
+slightly, but DVDs avoid the problem altogether.
+(Comb filters are only for NTSC.)

 Of course, this improvement is lost if the DVD output is converted to NTSC.
 Many DVD owners have been buying monitors that have component video inputs, thus avoiding NTSC.
 DVD quality is essentially 480p (EDTV).